charmed-kubernetes/cluster-api-provider-juju/README.md

 kubectl create secret generic jujucluster-credential-secret --from-file=value=./your_creds.yaml -n default
 ```

-You can then deploy the cluster using the generated yaml file:
+You can then deploy the cluster using the generated YAML file:

 ```sh
 kubectl apply -f jujucluster.yaml
 ```

 The Charmed Kubernetes cluster will deployed.
 It may take some time for the machines to come up and for the charms to be fully deployed.
-You can check the status of them using the following command:
+You can check their current status using the following command:

 ```sh
 kubectl get machines
 ```

 You can also check the jujucluster status, which will contain the status of the Juju model:

 ```sh
 kubectl describe jujucluster jujucluster
 ```